Decompositions of commutative monoid congruences and binomial ideals: Taxonomy of congruences on monoids

 \section{Taxonomy of congruences on monoids}

 Fix a \emph{commutative semigroup}~$Q$: a set with an associative, commutative binary operation (usually denoted by~$+$ here).
 Assume that $Q$ has an identity, usually denoted by~$0$ here, so $Q$ is a \emph{monoid}.
 An \emph{ideal} $T \subseteq Q$ is a subset such that $T+Q \subseteq T$, and $T$ is \emph{prime} if $t+s \in T$ implies $t\in T$ or $s\in T$.
 The ideal generated by elements $q_1,\dots q_s$ is written $\<q_1,\dots,q_s\>$.
-A~\emph{congruence} $\sim$ on~$Q$ is an additively closed equivalence relation: $a \sim b \implies a + c \sim b + c$ for all $a,b,c \in Q$.
+A~\emph{congruence} $\sim$ on~$Q$ is an equivalence relation that is additively closed: $a \sim b \implies a + c \sim b + c$ for all $a,b,c \in Q$.
 The quotient $Q/\til$ by any congruence is a monoid.
 The minimal relation satisfying this definition is equality itself, called the \emph{identity congruence}.
-The congruence that identifies all pairs of elements in $Q$, and has trivial quotient, is the \emph{universal congruence}.
+The congruence that equates all pairs of elements in~$Q$, and has trivial quotient, is the \emph{universal congruence}.
+For any ideal $T\subseteq Q$, under the \emph{Rees congruence} $\til_T$ all elements of $T$ form one class, while all elements outside of $T$ are singletons.